chahatgoyal/computer-simulation-and-modelling/readme.md

 References:
 1. Discrete-Event System Simulation by Jerry Banks
-1. Computer Simulation and Medelling by Abhijit Joshi
+1. Computer Simulation and Modelling by Abhijit Joshi

 Note that the content presented here is solely for pedagogical purposes and is neither endorsed by nor holds any attribution to the University of Mumbai.